This post may contain affiliate links. Please see my disclosure policy for details.

 If you didn’t have time to stop by, they also run an ice cream and takeaway service.
 So, you can enjoy something on the go!

 This independent café is a great stop which has good food and friendly service.

 If you’re looking for more recommended cafés in Grasmere there is Heidi’s Cafe, Mathilde’s at Heaton Cooper Studio, Greens Café, Lucia’s Coffee and Bakehouse, or Baldry’s Tea Rooms too!

 There are some incredible shops in Grasmere village but the Grasmere Garden Centre has an extensive range of unique gifts from the Lake District.

-If you were green-fingered and fancied taking something home with you for your garden, you’ll have plenty of choice.
-With lot’s of succulents, potted plants and fun gardening tools too.
+If you were green-fingered and fancied taking something home with you for your garden, you’ll have plenty of choices.
+With lots of succulents, potted plants, and fun gardening tools too.

 They also have a cosy café too that serves up a light lunch of soups and sandwiches.
 Or, treat yourself to tea and a slice of homemade cake!